jruehl/ATESurvival/README.md

     An Rda file containing results for the coverages of the simulated confidence intervals and bands. \
     This file is produced by l.
 158-244 in the R script 'simu_masterscript.R'.

+- ./Results_PSM/ \
+  A folder containing (interim) results of the simulations (Section X) in manuscript [2].

+  - ATE_true.Rda \
+    An Rda file containing results for the true average treatment effect considered in the simulations. \
+    This file is produced by l.
+22-88 in the R script 'simu_masterscript_PSM.R'.

+  - res_[effect]ATE_[scenario]_n[n].Rda \
+    (effect: adv/no/-, \
+     scenario: noCens/lowCens/highCens/lowTreatProb/highTreatProb/lowVarCov/highVarCov/typeII, \
+     n: 50/75/100/200/300) \
+     Rda files containing results that summarize the outcomes of the simulations for each scenario. \
+     These files are produced by l.
+100-150 in the R script 'simu_masterscript_PSM.R'.

+  - total_coverages.Rda \
+    An Rda file containing results for the coverages of the simulated confidence intervals and bands. \
+    This file is produced by l.
+158-244 in the R script 'simu_masterscript_PSM.R'.

 - ./ATESurvival_1.0.tar.gz \
   An R package for the derivation of confidence intervals and bands for the average treatment effect for survival data using the classical bootstrap, an influence function approach and the wild bootstrap. \